Discover Thailand

 While tipping is not mandatory, it is appreciated for good service.
 In restaurants, rounding up the bill or leaving a small tip (5-10%) is common.
 For taxi rides, rounding up the fare is a polite gesture.

-• Respect for the Monarchy: Criticizing the Thai monarchy is illegal and punishable.
+• Drug Laws: Strict laws against drug use and trafficking, with severe penalties. • Respect for the Monarchy: Criticizing the Thai monarchy is illegal and punishable. • Dress Code: Dress modestly when visiting temples and royal sites.